Log of changes | ||

 Footnotes

-8. Depending on the strength of the confounder it could be considered if the primary analysis should be within the restricted population, coming at the cost of generalizability This consideration should be made before running the analyses.↩︎
+Depending on the strength of the confounder it could be considered if the primary analysis should be within the restricted population, coming at the cost of generalizability and a reduced population size which may affect precision.
+This consideration should be made before running the analyses.↩︎